-That little bowl of leftover mashed potatoes pretty much summed up her cooking style.
-She used it up (deliciously!) made do with what she had (frugally) or in really tough times, did without (budget keeping!) but she never went hungry and always had plenty to set another plate at the table if you happened to stop by.
+She always used it up (deliciously!) made do with what she already had (frugally) or in really tough times, did without (budget keeping!) but she never went hungry and always had plenty to set another plate at the table if you happened to stop by.

 Or as a side dish for dinner.
-And yes, if you have any leftover gravy from last night's dinner, offer it!
+And yes, if you have any leftover gravy from last night's dinner, pour it on!

 - leftover mashed potatoes